BBNaija Season 4: How Tacha, Mercy court summary eviction - Vanguard News

 Barely two weeks after getting addressed on the many infringements in the House as well as receiving ‘Strikes’ and warnings as a result of their inability to follow Biggie’s House rules, the Housemates got issued ‘Strikes’ again last week.

-NASU, SSANU begin strike today, say it’ll be total(Opens in a new browser tab)

-Three weeks ago, Mercy was issued a warning for damaging Big Brother’s property and as a result got the long talk on why being Biggie’s guests involves being of their best behaviours.
+Three weeks ago, Mercy was issued a warning for damaging Big Brother property and as a result got the long talk on why being Biggie’s guests involves being at their best behaviours.
 It may seem as if she forgot that breaking the rules will lead to punishments which may be ‘Strikes’ or straight disqualification from the Big Brother House.

+BBNaija: Frodd, Sir Dee prank Esther on birthday(Opens in a new browser tab)

-While the two housemates may be walking ab thin line between eviction and staying in the House to achieve their dream of winning the ultimate prize, only 6 of the remaining Housemates will be holding their breathes as they face actual eviction at the Live Show tonight.
-Tacha, Sir Dee, Venita, Frodd, Esther and Cindy are those awaiting if their lucky would hold tonight.
+While the two housemates may be walking a thin line between eviction and staying in the House to achieve their dream of winning the ultimate prize, only 6 of the remaining Housemates will be holding their breathes as they face actual eviction at the Live Show tonight.
+Tacha, Sir Dee, Venita, Frodd, Esther and Cindy are those awaiting if their lucks would hold tonight.